sumnerevans/sumnerevans.com/content/posts/software-engineering/building-swe-career-in-llm-world/index.md

 [GenAI] more broadly) will get us to AGI are highly dubious.
 I don't think we are
-[a few thousand days from AGI](https://arstechnica.com/information-technology/2024/09/ai-superintelligence-looms-in-sam-altmans-new-essay-on-the-intelligence-age/), and I think the efficiency gains that organizations are experiencing by using LLMs and other generative AIs are being exaggerated.
+[a few thousand days from AGI](https://arstechnica.com/information-technology/2024/09/ai-superintelligence-looms-in-sam-altmans-new-essay-on-the-intelligence-age/), and I think the efficiency gains that organisations are experiencing by using LLMs and other generative AIs are being exaggerated.
 Companies have an incentive to say that they are getting efficiency gains from AI because it looks good on Wall Street and gives them an excuse for workforce reductions that they wanted